Project GoingVis – keeping a cool head in hot times!

 Scientific Partner

-The Environmental Policy Research Centre (FFU) at Freie Universität Berlin coordinates the project team and supports knowledge co-creation and transfer and is in charge for research and evaluation.
+The Teaching and Research Unit Human-Environment Relations (HER) at the Department of Geography at Ludwig Maximilian University (LMU) Munich coordinates the project team and supports knowledge co-creation and transfer and is in charge for research and evaluation.

 Coordination.
-The team members at the FFU are responsible for the coordination of activities and exchange with the local partners, practitioners and institutions, as well as knowledge transfer with other projects in that area of interest.
+The team members at LMU-HER are responsible for the coordination of activities and exchange with the local partners, practitioners and institutions, as well as knowledge transfer with other projects in that area of interest.

 Knowledge co-creation and transfer.
 The team supports the local partners to initiate bottom-up activities for climate change adaptation.
-The FFU imparts knowledge on climate change adaptation and innovations in urban research and policy-making.
+LMU-HER imparts knowledge on climate change adaptation and innovations in urban research and policy-making.

 Research and evaluation.
-The FFU evaluates the single participation formats and adaptation experiments as well as the overall local adaptation processes.
+LMU-HER evaluates the single participation formats and adaptation experiments as well as the overall local adaptation processes.
 We want to draw conclusions for the governance of adaptation in small towns and engage in the research debate on transformative climate change adaptation .

 Dr. Julia Teebken